Summer School at Cambridge

 Artificial Intelligence

 Can Artificial Intelligence replace human jobs, and in which fields are AI technologies most applicable?
 What contributions can AI make to human development?
-Throughout this project, students will thoroughly analyse the ethical implications of AI, delve into the development and application of AI technology, examine the underlying relationships between machine learning, neural networks, and AI.
+Throughout this project, students will thoroughly analyse the ethical implications of AI, delve into the development and application of AI technology, and examine the underlying relationships between machine learning, neural networks, and AI.

 Coding